 No form of ID is needed to vote in-person.
-The list of polling places is available, and you can visit any location to cast your ballot as early as October 31.
+The list of polling places is available, and you can visit any location to cast your ballot on Voting Day.
 You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in-person, but it is strongly encouraged.
 Click here for a list of polling places.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the November 3, 2020, General Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, October 5.
-For accessibility questions, call (559) 624-7300 or visit sos.ca.gov/elections/voting-resources/remote-accessible-vote-mail
+The official ballot for the September 14, 2021, Special Recall Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, August 16.
+For accessibility questions, call (559) 624-7300 or visit https://www.sos.ca.gov/elections/voting-resources/remote-accessible-vote-mail

-Every registered voter will have the option to vote in-person at any polling location starting on October 31.
+Every registered voter will have the option to vote in-person at any polling place on Voting Day.
 Voters are not required to bring their Vote-by-Mail ballot to vote in-person, but it is strongly encouraged.
 If a voter would like to vote in-person, but has not received their mailed ballot, they can visit their polling location to cast a provisional ballot.

 VOTE BY MAIL FOR EVERYONE